 Google will typically release several beta versions over the six months leading up to their official release with each iteration refining their new features and fixing identified bugs.

 What’s cooking at Starling

-At Starling we test our app with each OS beta as soon as it is released with the aim of making a compatible release as soon as possible.
-However, Google makes the beta available to their OS to developers and early adopters alike at the same time, so there is no way for us to make sure that our app will work beforehand.
+At Starling, we test our app with each OS beta as soon as it’s released with the aim of making a compatible release as soon as possible.
+However, Google makes the beta available to their OS to developers and early adopters alike at the same time, so there’s no way for us to make sure that our app will work beforehand.

-Throughout the beta phase you may notice odd issues (such as if there is a known issue that Google is intending to fix), but rest assured, we will always endeavor to make a working release as soon as we can for each beta and certainly be compatible in time for the official release.
+Throughout the beta phase you may notice odd issues (such as if there’s a known issue that Google is intending to fix), but rest assured, we will always aim to make a working release as soon as we can for each beta and certainly be compatible in time for the official release.